Skip to main content

 Popular posts from this blog

-Gardening for Fun, Not for Profit Gardening isn’t about perfection—it’s about joy.
+Gardening for Fun, Not for Profit.
+Gardening isn’t about perfection, it’s about joy.
 I don’t consider myself a “Gardener” with a capital G. I just garden.
 That distinction matters.
 This isn’t about plant contests or botanical precision.
 It’s about getting your hands dirty, enjoying the sun, and smiling when your first tomato or flower appears.
 The key is to keep it fun, not stressful.
 You’re not doing this for profit or perfection.
 You’re doing it to relax, connect, and care for something that gives back in its own time.
 Sure, some veggies or blooms may get eaten by deer or rabbits.
 That’s nature.
 Don’t let it ruin the experience.
 Try “resistant” plants, use sprays, or plant things animals don’t like.
 Fencing can work too, but unless your garden is compact, it can become more hassle than it’s worth.
 I also spray my hat with insect repellant and use this neck fan to not only keep me cool, but to keep the mosquitoes at bay.
 And no, I’m not a gardening expert.
-I’m not givi...
+I’m not giving formulas...